Introduction: 4-Axis CNC Hot-wire Foam Cutter (Arduino+Ramps1.4)

 Step 3: Building the Machine

-The design is made from 12mm plywood, the linear assembly is made using 1/2 inch steel tubes with Plywood sliding blocks.
+The machine is made from 12mm plywood, the linear assembly is made using 1/2 inch steel tubes with Plywood sliding blocks.
 The design of the sliding blocks can be improved to prevent direct contact by introducing a linear bearing or a sleeve.
 Since we are using Leadscrews, it enough torque to overcome the friction and still provide good resolution.
 The two steel tubes provide the support and constrain the guide block on one axis.

 The vertical tower is placed on top of the horizontal guide block, It has four tubes to properly constrain the motion.
-A minimum of three is required to prevent bending of the vertical tower.
+A minimum of three is required to prevent the bending of the vertical tower.

 The leadscrew is attached to the stepper motor using the flexible coupling.
 This helps with any slight miss-alignment between the shaft and the screw.
 The vertical tower has a stepper motor with an integrated leadscrew, this can be purchased or replaced with an ordinary stepper motor and coupling.